gvido-berzins/hedgedoc-history-reference/README.md

 A wrapper around the hedgedoc cli binary to format the history based on the given structure to create a reference page to other created notes.

+## Why?

+HedgeDoc works like Google Docs.
+You create a note and it generates a random ID, but the catch is that it's only viewable in your own history, the problem is that you can find your notes, but others can't, but this is only a problem if you're collaborating and all of the notes you create need to be shared, it gets tiresome pasting all of the links in one chat.

+The problem is solved by just having the history in one note and other people can just keep track of that.
+This should be used by a single user that opens other links to have them in the history, otherwise this won't solve the problem.

 ## TODO

 - [ ] Fix `upload-reference` command